Skip to content

 Desire — They’ve seen enough to want more.
 Your preview content, profile, and value proposition have convinced them that subscribing would be worth it.

-Action — They pull out their credit card and subscribe.
-This is the conversion moment.
+Action — They pull out their card and subscribe.
+The conversion moment.

 Every stage requires different tactics.
-The mistake most creators make is focusing exclusively on awareness (posting content) and ignoring everything else.
-Let’s fix that.
+The mistake most creators make is pouring energy into awareness — posting content — while ignoring everything else.
+Posting without a conversion system is like driving traffic to a broken bridge.

 Traffic Sources Ranked by Conversion

 Not all traffic is created equal.
-A visitor from Reddit converts at a fundamentally different rate than a visitor from TikTok, and understanding these differences determines where you invest your promotional energy.
+A visitor from Reddit converts at a fundamentally different rate than one from TikTok, and understanding these differences determines where you invest your promotional energy.

 Reddit — Highest Conversion Rate

-Reddit consistently produces the highest conversion rates for OnlyFans creators, typically 3-8% of profile clicks resulting in subscriptions.
+Reddit consistently produces the highest conversion rates for OnlyFans creators, typically 3–8% of profile clicks converting to subscriptions.
 The reason is intent — people browsing OnlyFans-related subreddits are actively looking for creators to subscribe to.
 They’re already in buying mode.

 How to use Reddit effectively:

-- Follow each subreddit’s rules precisely — getting banned from key subreddits is a significant loss
+• Follow each subreddit’s rules precisely.
+Getting banned from key subreddits is a significant loss you won’t easily recover

-- Post consistently (3-5 times per week) across multiple subreddits
+• Post 3–5 times per week across multiple subreddits consistently

 Reddit traffic converts well but doesn’t scale infinitely.
 Subreddits have posting limits, and the audience within specific subreddits is finite.
 Use Reddit as a consistent baseline, not your only channel.